Samsung Experience Home Keeps Stopping (Fix)

 Is this caused by malware?

-Usually it’s not.
+Usually not.
 Most cases are cache/data corruption or an update conflict.
-But if you see other malware signs (random installs, security warnings, constant ads), uninstall suspicious apps and consider a reset.
+If you see other malware signs (random installs, security warnings, constant ads), uninstall suspicious apps and consider a reset.

 Does switching to a third-party launcher fix it?

 Sometimes it hides the problem temporarily.
-If Samsung Experience Home still crashes constantly, you’ll still have unstable system services in the background.
-Fixing the root cause is better.
+If Samsung Experience Home still crashes constantly, you’ll still have unstable system services running in the background.
+Fixing the root cause is the better path.

 Will this happen again?